Best Vegan Vitamin C Serum: 5 Brightening Picks That Actually Deliver

 ✅ Pros

-• Light texture that works for most skin types
+• Light texture suits many skin types

 ❌ Cons